syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 `BorderThickness` - used to change the stroke width of the legend.
 `BorderBrush` - used to change the stroke color of the legend.
 `Background` - used to change the background color of the legend.
-`Opacity` - used to control the transparency of the legend icon shape.
 [CornerRadius](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_CornerRadius) - used to change the corner radius of the legend.

 {% tabs %}